EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

     &nbsp;&nbsp;&nbsp;&nbsp;vi) Anti-Elitism Representative\
 N.B. it is intended that members who self-identify as the groups vote on their representatives
 6. **Accountability:**\
     a) The membership of a Subcommittee must be approved annually by a motion passed at the first General Meeting of Semester 1.
-If this motion is not passed, the current membership of the Subcommittee must stand down, and the Committee must appoint a new Convenor.\
+If this motion is not passed, the current unelected membership of the Subcommittee must stand down, and the Committee must appoint a new Convenor.\
-    b) Any member of a Subcommittee may be removed from their position on that Subcommittee by a motion successfully passed at a Company or General Meeting.
+    b) Any member of a Subcommittee may be removed from their position on that Subcommittee by a motion successfully passed at a Company or General Meeting.\
+    c) Elected Convenors are subject to the same rules concerning absence, resignation and elections as set out in Article 4D
 7. **Attendance:** A representative of each Subcommittee must attend one Committee or Company meeting every two weeks.

 ## ARTICLE 4D: ABSENCE, RESIGNATION AND RECALL ELECTIONS